Carol Cancelliere DC, MPH, PhD

 Poonam Cardoso BHSc, PMP

-Poonam Cardoso completed her Bachelor of Health Studies (Honours) degree with a major in Health Management at York University in Toronto in 2006.
-Recently, Poonam completed her Project Management Certificate at Humber College.
-As the Administrative Coordinator, she manages the budgets and financial needs for the Centre (CDPR).
-She is also responsible for the organization and co-ordination of communications with external and internal stakeholders, as well as planning the operational and resource needs of the Centre.
-For the past seven years, she has worked with Dr. Côté in other capacities and during this time developed expertise in the management of large evidence-based research projects.
-Poonam also supports the management of the budgets and contracts for CCGI.
+Poonam Cardoso completed her Bachelor of Health Studies (Honours) degree with a major in Health Management at York University in Toronto, Ontario.
+In 2015, she received her Project Management Institute Certification.
+As the Research Administration Officer, she manages the financial, contractual, planning, operational, and resource needs of the Centre.
+For the past ten years, she has worked with Dr. Côté in other capacities; during this time, she has developed expertise in the management of large evidence-based research projects.